What marketing philosophy to follow to achieve the desired goals, and create an extraordinary product concept?

 In some markets, the majority of the customers are price-conscious.
 The old assumption that says “if the quality of the product is good, customers will be willing to pay any price” is not always relevant.
 Some customers care more about the price rather than quality.
 These customers tend to choose cheaper products, so the price often overshadows quality.

-How to create great new product concepts?
+How to create a fantastic new product concept?

 How to create winning product concepts that get attention, generate interest, leave customers delighted, and make a sale?